yoki31/delivery-carrier/delivery_carrier_label_postlogistics/doc/guides/configuration.rst

 If the logo is not set, company address will be printed on the label.

-Plus you should specify the Domicile Post office, ask Postlogistics if you are not sure.
+Plus you need to specify the Domicile Post office, ask Postlogistics if you are not sure. e. g.
+3030 Bern

 ***************
 Default configs